 Therefore, the lack of a paediatric glucocorticoid toxicity index (pGTI) has been an important unmet clinical and research need.
 An adult glucocorticoid toxicity index tool exists that is designed to measure the change in glucocorticoid toxicity between two time points, and has been utilised in both trials and clinical practice(4).
-However, this tool is not suitable for paediatric use, as various paediatric-only adverse effects, such as effects on growth, are not included [Au:OK?].
-Therefore, until now, glucocorticoid toxicity in children (both clinically and in research) has been considered in a piecemeal way using a variety of scores, hindering meaningful interpretation of data between studies or across different centres [Au: You could consider including a reference here (if there is an appropriate one available) to help support this statement, as you have room for up to 10 references].
+However, this tool is not suitable for paediatric use, as various paediatric-only adverse effects, such as effects on growth, are not included [Au:OK?
+YES].
+Reporting of paediatric adverse drug reactions using current systems is generally poor (REF - https://jptcp.com/index.php/jptcp/article/view/138), and glucocorticoid toxicity in children specifically (both clinically and in research) has been considered in a piecemeal way using a variety of scores.
+There is therefore limited date, presented in numerous ways, all hindering meaningful interpretation of data between studies or across different centres [Au: You could consider including a reference here (if there is an appropriate one available) to help support this statement, as you have room for up to 10 references – extra reference added ].

-The pGTI developed by Brogan et al.(5) represents a notable step forward, and has the potential to improve the quality of data collected and standardise the type of data recorded [Au:OK?].
-The researchers use an example of a clinical trial participant when discussing this new tool [Au:OK?], but the pGTI might also have clinical applications as well as research applications(5).
+The pGTI developed by Brogan et al.(5) represents a notable step forward, and has the potential to improve the quality of data collected and standardise the type of data recorded [Au:OK?
+YES].
+The researchers use an example of a clinical trial participant when discussing this new tool [Au:OK?
+YES], but the pGTI might also have clinical applications as well as research applications(5).
 The pGTI comprises a set of ten different domains with a weighted scoring system amongst the sub-domains [Au: Is it worth expanding on what these ten different domains and/or what the sub-domains were (or would that be unnecessary detail)?
-You could also consider having a display item (such as a box or figure) that summarizing the pGTI (see note at the end relating to the display item)].
-A key aspect of this tool [Au:OK?] is the appreciation that normal physiological parameters in children (such as blood pressure, blood results ranges [Au: What do you mean by “blood result ranges” here?
-Is it possible to be more specific?] and BMI) change with age(4) [Au: Can I just check whether you meant to cite reference 5 (Brogen et al.) here?].
-The researchers incorporated this dynamic [Au:”This” requires a noun.
-Addition of “dynamic” OK?] into the pGTI by considering age, growth and effect of other medications on glucocorticoid toxicity.
-The pGTI demonstrated good reliability and validity when measured against reported cases of toxicity [Au:OK?].
-The digital platform also provides various beneficial features, including help with data input, calculations that consider age and developmental changes (such as blood pressure) and automation of data capture [Au: Edits OK?] .
+You could also consider having a display item (such as a box or figure) that summarizing the pGTI (see note at the end relating to the display item) – A table showing the key domains would be good – but I was keen to avoid too much granular detail in the text (or it is just a reprint of the original article)].
+A key aspect of this tool [Au:OK?YEs] is the appreciation that normal physiological parameters in children (such as the range of normal blood pressures in health, and the normal range for individual blood tests, as well [Au: What do you mean by “blood result ranges” here?
+Is it possible to be more specific?
+ADDED] as BMI) change with age(4) [Au: Can I just check whether you meant to cite reference 5 (Brogen et al.) here?].
+The researchers incorporated these dynamic changes [Au:”This” requires a noun.
+Addition of “dynamic” OK?
+Added “changes”] into the pGTI by considering age, growth and effect of other medications on glucocorticoid toxicity.
+The pGTI demonstrated good reliability and validity when measured against reported cases of toxicity [Au:OK?
+YEs].
+The digital platform also provides various beneficial features, including help with data input, calculations that consider age and developmental changes (such as blood pressure) and automation of data capture [Au: Edits OK?
+YES] .